Windows 10 Power Options and Intune – we do see a few queries in the community space on this topic.

 All these features were added to Policy CSP with Windows 10 1903

-Manage Windows 10 Power Options using Intune – Settings configurable via OMA-URI
+Settings configurable via OMA-URI –Manage Windows 10 Power Options using Intune

-At the time of writing this article, Policy CSP has 22 settings in total related to Power Options, of which 8 settings are configurable from the UI as shown above.
+When writing this article, Policy CSP has 22 settings in total related to Power Options, of which 8 settings are configurable from the UI, as shown above.

-Thus, if you need to control/configure the other 12 Power Option features which are not natively available in UI, you would require to create a Custom OMA-URI profile for the same.
+Thus, if you need to control/configure the other 12 Power Option features that are not natively available in the UI, you must create a Custom OMA-URI profile for them.

 You can easily create the OMA-URI path referring to the registry.
 OMA-URI